Kotlin/KEEP/proposals/KEEP-0455-lateinit-val.md

 if reflective writes prove necessary in practice.
 Note that the generated setter remains accessible through Java reflection, which is sufficient for dependency injection use cases.

+## Augmented Assignments

+In Kotlin, an augmented assignment like `a += b` is resolved as `a.plusAssign(b)` or `a = a.plus(b)`.
+The latter is applicable only if `a` is a mutable variable.
+An ambiguity error is reported if both variants are applicable.

+Statement `a = a.plus(b)` includes a read of `a` on the right side and a write to `a` on the left side.
+For a `lateinit val a: T` such statement would throw an exception either on the read if `a` is uninitialized or on the write if `a` is already initialized.
+Thus resolving `a += b` to `a = a.plus(b)` makes no sense for a `lateinit val a: T`.
+The `a = a.plus(b)` variant should be excluded from resolution, leaving only `a.plusAssign(b)` to be considered, similarly to augmented assignments of `val` properties.

+In general, the compiler or IDE may implement static detection for execution paths where a write unconditionally follows a read of a `lateinit val`.
+A warning can be reported for such cases, as they probably would lead to runtime errors.

 # Frameworks